rzh/hammer.mongo/README.md

 To use pre-build binaries, just do this:

 <pre>
-wget --no-check-certificate https://raw.githubusercontent.com/rzh/hammer.mongo/master/scripts/bootstrap.sh -O - | sh
+wget --no-check-certificate https://raw.githubusercontent.com/rzh/hammer.mongo/master/scripts/bootstrap.sh -O - | bash
 </pre>

 It will download the binaries, and necessary scripts.
 No need to install Go.
 Linux/64 and Darwin/64 are support at this moment.
 Simple run script to run the workload